meetoseh/backend/docs/redis/keys.md

 - `vip_chat_request_image_uid` goes to the uid of the image file that's being used as the default in the vip chat request prompt

+- `course_activations:{stripe_checkout_session_id}:lock` a basic key used as a lock on activating the course contained in the stripe checkout session with the given id

 ### Stats namespace

 These are regular keys which are primarily for statistics, i.e., internal purposes,